shoeffner/mthesis/src/gaze_library.md

 Gaze is free and open-source, its soure code can be found on GitHub[^gazegithuburl].
 That means it is publicly available and the source code and software can be modified and redistributed without any limitations.
-It is released under the *MIT License*, which is open and permissive: It allows commercial and private use, redistribution, and modificatiion of the source code without any conditions other than keeping the license with the files [@MITLicense].
+It is released under the MIT License, which is open and permissive: It allows commercial and private use, redistribution, and modificatiion of the source code without any conditions other than keeping the license with the files [@MITLicense].